nuublx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories => counts the number of directories and sub-directories in the current directory 12-newest_files => displays the newest 10 files in the current directory 13-unique => takes a list of words as input and prints only unique words
+11-directories => counts the number of directories and sub-directories in the current directory 12-newest_files => displays the newest 10 files in the current directory 13-unique => takes a list of words as input and prints only unique words 14-findthatword => display lines containing the pattern root from the file /etc/passwd